More on the actor behind the screen as the voice of many cartoons and video games aplenty…

 I was unhappy to learn of the passing of another name from a well known American comedy series, I watched in the 1980s.
-As back then, I remember watching him as a teen in one of my favourite American comedies and series, M*A*S*H. Which at the time had the greatest audience of all time for its final episode in the 1980s.
+As back then, I remember watching him as a teen in one of my favourite American comedies and series, M*A*S*H. At the time M*A*S*H had the greatest audience of all time for its final episode in the 1980s.

 Loretta Swit appeared with my beloved Larry Hagman and Robert Vaughn in S.O.B (1981).
-And Stiers himself, in a four times Oscar-nominated Best Film, The Accidental Tourist and a number of Woody Allen movies.
+Stiers himself starred in a four times Oscar-nominated Best Film The Accidental Tourist and a number of Woody Allen movies.
 But first a wee bit about that Stiers role, Major Charles Emerson Winchester III in M*A*S*H.

-Best scene from M*A*S*H, AAK150, http://www.youtube.com
+Best scene from M*A*S*H, AAK150

 Stiers starred in this role as Boston born, Major Charles Emerson Winchester III from 1977 until the show ended in 1983.
 M*A*S*H was an American comedy series set in a field hospital during the Korean War.
-Which Darlin’ Husband noted if there was a TV historical timeline that this was built by one Don Draper, after the Mad Men (2007-15) series was done and dusted.
+Darlin’ Husband noted if there was a TV historical timeline that this was built by one Don Draper after the Mad Men (2007-15) series was done and dusted.

 This was an accolade in itself with his more supporting role in the series, and DeVito the central character in his comedy series.
 Other surprising actors and actresses in M*A*S*H included Teri Garr, Patrick Swayze, George Wendt and Lawrence Fishburne.

 But he was more a foil to Hawkeye and Hunnicutt’s jokes and pranks rather than a new love interest for Loretta Swit’s Margaret Houlihan.
-And Stier’s character was a pompous, snobbish but competent surgeon.
+Stier’s character was a pompous, snobbish but competent surgeon.
 He often responded in a despairing way to his colleagues Hawkeye (Alda) and B.J.
 Hunnicutt (Mike Farrell)’s attempts to play jokes on him and outwit him.

-I remember enjoying his portrayal of Charles and bringing a much-needed contrasting character to the almost constant joking with Hawkeye and Hunnicutt, Charles often did this showing he was a good sport and able to match their humour.
-Also he was a kind character, and was supportive both to his colleagues and patients.
+I remember enjoying his portrayal of Charles and bringing a much-needed contrasting character to the almost constant joking with Hawkeye and Hunnicutt.
+Charles often did this showing he was a good sport and was able to match their humour.
+Also, he was a kind character and was supportive both to his colleagues and patients.

 As did his Boston accent, with Stiers originally from Illinois.
-I’m sure his portrayal of Charles, almost helped shape the character Frasier Crane in Frasier.
-Which bizarrely was alluded to in an episode of this series with Frasier and Nile’s father’s identity in doubt.
-And Stiers fondly remembered by his co stars as being like his on-screen character.
+I’m sure his portrayal of Charles, almost helped shape the character, Frasier Crane, in Frasier.
+This fact was bizarrely was alluded to in an episode of this series with Frasier and Nile’s father’s identity in doubt.
+And Stiers fondly remembered by his co-stars as being like his on-screen character.